 Accepted form of payment for printing in the Print Production Services Center is Crimson Cash or check.
 Money can be added to your Crimson cash account at the two ADM machines (TLC and Student Union), at the Financial Services Office in Crawford Hall or on myGCC using a credit card.

-Large format poster printing (larger than IIxI7) is also available.
-Each poster is priced individually after completion.
+Large format poster printing (larger than 11x17) is also available.
+Poster pricing is based on size and ink coverage.
+Estimates can be provided on request.

 REGISTRAR'S OFFICE